 An application designed to createdigital images on a tablet.
 You can use the pen and the tablet to create illustrations such as a log-in sign by hand; a much more difficult task with a mouse.

 Probably the best-known alternative to Photoshop.
 The main advantage is that it is free.
 Indeed, graphic design software can be very expensive.
 Fortunately, there are some good freeware programs that allow individuals to get started without spending a dime.
 Gimp is one of them.

 This is a website that lists fonts.
 You can use it to design your own font library for free.
 There is a feature that allows you to find a brand’s font just by taking a screenshot of it!

 It is one of the best free 2D animation software.
 You can design animations frame by frame.
-It can be useful to make your graphic design more dynamic.
+It can be useful to make your designs more dynamic.